Random walks on Baumslag-Solitar groups: Random walks on groups

 \subsection{Lebesgue--Rohlin spaces}

-The Poisson--Furstenberg boundary is a probabilistic model for the long-time behaviour of a random walk.
-In order to define it, we need to ensure that we are working with Lebesgue--Rohlin spaces, which are also known as standard probability spaces.
-For definitions and basic examples we refer to \cite{rohlin-1952}, \cite{haezendonck-1973}, and \cite{rudolph-1990}.
-Moreover, let us mention the collection of facts in \cite[Appendix]{kkr-2004} and the more informal introduction in \cite{ck-2012}.
+In order to define the Poisson--Furstenberg boundary, we need to ensure that we are working with \emph{Lebesgue--Rohlin spaces}, which are also known as standard probability spaces.
+For definitions, basic examples, and fundamental results, we refer to \cite{rohlin-1952}, \cite{haezendonck-1973}, and \cite{rudolph-1990}.
+Two short summaries can also be found in \cite[Appendix 1]{cfs-1982} and \cite[Appendix]{kkr-2004}.